-Aminoglycosides in current use in the United States include streptomycin, gentamicin, tobramycin, amikacin and neomycin.
+Aminoglycosides in current use in the United States include streptomycin, gentamicin, tobramycin, amikacin, plazomicin and neomycin.
 The aminoglycosides are poorly absorbed orally and typically are given parenterally, either by intravenous or intramuscular injection.
 Gentamicin, tobramycin and amikacin are given parenterally and are used for severe gram negative bacterial infections usually in combination with penicillins or cephalosporins.
 Streptomycin is now rarely used and largely as adjunctive therapy of multi-drug resistant tuberculosis.
+Plazomicin is a recently introduced agent and is given intravenously as monotherapy for complicated urinary tract infections or acute pyelonephritis.
+Plazomicin is a semi-synthetic aminoglycoside which has been modified to evade conventional forms of aminoglycoside resistance.
 Neomycin is used orally to treat hepatic encephalopathy.
 Because it is poorly absorbed orally, neomycin causes a decrease in intestinal bacteria, thereby decreasing ammonia production and absorption from the colon.

 The aminoglycosides all have serious toxicities which often limit their applicability and the dose and duration of therapy.
 The common serious adverse effects of the aminoglycosides are ototoxicity, neuropathy and nephrotoxicity.
 Liver injury from the aminoglycosides is rare, perhaps because the other side effects of aminoglycosides limit the amount that can be given.
 Isolated case reports of idiosyncratic hepatotoxicity have been published for most, but not all of the aminoglycosides.
 These resports have not always been very convincing.

-Each aminoglycoside is discussed separately while the references for all aminoglycosides (except streptomycin, given in the sections on therapy of tuberculosis) are provided below.
+Each aminoglycoside is discussed separately while the references for all aminoglycosides (except streptomycin, given in the section on therapy of tuberculosis) are provided below.
 The following are links to each drug record.

 Zimmerman HJ.
 Aminoglycosides.
 Hepatic injury from the treatment of infectious and parasitic diseases.
 In, Zimmerman HJ.
 Hepatotoxicity: the adverse effects of drugs and other chemicals on the liver.
 2nd ed.
 Philadelphia: Lippincott, 1999. p 589.
 (Expert review of hepatotoxicity of aminoglycosides published in 1999; “few instances of significant hepatic injury have been attributed to agents in this group”).